Updated: 12/27/24

 Madison Bistro (Central New York)

-Roughly halfway between Utica and Syracuse in the town of Wampville is this gem of a restaurant that draws from Central New York’s many farms for seasonal vegetables and a considerable amount of beef!
-Madison Bistro features steaks, burgers, pot roast, and smoked brisket, as well as a range of crowd-pleasing options for lunch and dinner.
+Roughly halfway between Utica and Syracuse in the town of Wampville is this gem of a restaurant that draws from Central New York’s many farms for seasonal vegetables and a considerable amount of beef– with their burgers and steak being voted best in New York State!
+Madison Bistro features steaks, burgers, pork chops, and smoked brisket, as well as a range of crowd-pleasing options for lunch and dinner.
 The commitment to local runs to the drinks menu here too, with Saranac sodas and New York ciders, craft beers, and wines available.

 Stella: A Kitchen & Bar (Chautauqua-Allegheny)